Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Many standard Scheme procedures fit this convention.

-For example in Kawa list
+For example in Kawa list and vector evaluate to

 types, rather than procedures as in standard Scheme,